Last Updated on October 29, 2022.

-- The loss, or lack of appetitive, is medically referred to as Anorexia.
+- The loss, or lack of appetite, is medically referred to as Anorexia.

 - The first sign of illness is often loss of appetite.